ahoskins/Snapper/README.md

 It will do a google image search using the title and artist name of the particular piece.
 The [Google Search API](https://developers.google.com/image-search/v1/jsondevguide) is used to handle this, and will return another JSON object this time holding a bunch of links to image results.

-The bot will is bold and trusts that the first image result is an accurate one.
-It will use the first result and download that image.
-And that's it!
-This is the point when the SnapchatBot library is used to send this downloaded image back to the original (human) sender.
+The bot is bold and trusts that the first image result is a picture of the piece of art.
+It will download that image.
+And that is it!
+At this point the SnapchatBot library is used to send this downloaded image back to the original (human) sender.

 Due to Edmonton not having a ton of public art, there is only a handful of possible images that will be send back :)